WayhomeUK/random-price-index-service/README.md

 ------

 The backend team have already packaged the two applications into docker images for you.
-You can find them attached to this github repository.
+You can find them attached to this github repository, or you can pull the images directly using the URI's below.

+ghcr.io/wayhomeuk/random-price-index-service/updater:latest
+ghcr.io/wayhomeuk/random-price-index-service/api:latest

 Things that we would like to see
 --------------------------------